prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 Prebid.js currently allows for [caching and reusing bids in a very narrowly defined scope](http://prebid.org/dev-docs/faq.html#does-prebidjs-cache-bids).
 However, if you'd like, you can disable this feature and prevent Prebid.js from using anything but the latest bids for a given auction.

+{: .alert.alert-warning :}
+This option is scheduled to become false-by-default within a couple of releases, meaning the limited bid caching will be active only when turned on.

 {% highlight js %}
 pbjs.setConfig({ useBidCache: false })